 Presentation is typically after menarche with pelvic pain due to the obstructed hemivagina.
 There may be a palpable pelvic mass.

-Herlyn-Werner-Wunderlich (HWW) syndrome is characterized by a triad of type III Müllerian duct anomaly, obstructed hemivagina and mesonephric duct anomalies.
+Herlyn-Werner-Wunderlich (HWW) syndrome is characterized by a triad of type III Müllerian duct anomaly (uterus didelphys), obstructed hemivagina and mesonephric duct anomalies.
 Most often the latter manifests as renal agenesis 3 but duplicated kidneys, dysplastic kidneys, rectovesical bands or crossed fused ectopia may also be seen.

-Irrespective of imaging modality, the typical findings are of:
+Irrespective of imaging modality, the typical findings are:

 - duplication of the uterus, cervix and vagina